howden/cham/docs/programs.md

 Plain, undocumented versions of these programs can be found in [programs.txt](programs.txt).
 You can load all of these directly into the REPL using the command `:load docs/programs.txt`.

+[References](#references) are provided for programs which were derived from other sources.

 #### Contents
 * [`max`](#max)
 * [`min`](#min)